 A navigation app, however, is a very useful gadget because it can actually reduce distractions.
 With a navigation app, an individual plugs in their destination address before leaving, and the device will tell them which way to turn without further intervention.
 This gives the driver advanced notice of turns and traffic conditions, allowing them to focus on the road.

-If texting and driving resulted in an accident, a victim may be able to move for punitive damages because the other party violated Boynton Beach cell phone and texting while driving laws, which are meant to prevent distracted driving.
+If texting and driving resulted in an accident, a victim may be able to request punitive damages because the other party violated cell phone and texting while driving laws, which are meant to prevent distracted driving.
 Even if the at-fault party is legally allowed to talk on a cell phone, a victim’s personal injury lawyer could argue that they were distracted and should not have been driving and trying to hold down a conversation at the same time.
 If cell phone use causes an accident, there could be liability issues even if the conduct was not illegal.

 Even though talking on the phone while driving is legal, individuals should use hands-free devices because in the event of an accident, cell phone use can lead to an enhanced liability claim based on being distracted.
 Even though using a cell phone may be legal, individuals are distracted by the very nature of the action.
 Someone using a cell phone cannot be 100 percent focused on what they are doing, which is operating a piece of equipment capable of killing multiple people in a single instant.
 Talking on a cell phone distracts the person from the proper and safe operation of a motor vehicle.

-If you were injured in an accident because someone violated Boynton Beach cell phone and texting while driving laws, you may be entitled to compensation.
+If you were injured in an accident because someone violated cell phone and texting while driving laws, you may be entitled to compensation.
 An attorney can analyze the details of your case to determine who is responsible for your injuries and liable for damages.
 Contact Kogan & DiSalvo today for a free consultation.

 If you are injured and unable to come to us,